holepunchto/bare-module/README.md

   // such as `.js`.
 See Module.constants.types.
 Inherited from `referrer` if it
   // is defined.
   defaultType: Module.constants.types.SCRIPT,
   // Cache to use to load the Module.
-Defaults to `Module.cache`.
-Pass `false`
+When left unspecified, the cache is
+  // inherited from `referrer` so a module graph shares a single cache,
-  // to use a throw-away cache scoped to this load and its module graph. cache,
+  // otherwise a fresh cache scoped to this load and its graph is used.
+Pass
+  // an explicit cache object to use it, `true` to opt in to the shared
+  // `Module.cache`, or `false` to force a fresh cache. cache,
   // The module representing the entry script where the program was launched. main,